 High performing employees

-People with a strong sense of responsibility and integrity, don’t want to stay into an unhealthy environment full of agony for the next day.
+People with a strong sense of responsibility and integrity, don’t want to stay in an unhealthy environment full of agony for the next day.
 They choose to invest their energy in their next step.
-They seek opportunities to be creative, shine, feel motivated, enthusiastic and in love with their job.
+They seek opportunities to be creative, shine, feel motivated, enthusiastic, and in love with their job.